bigmms/chen_tits21_dataset/index.md

 layout: default
 ---
 ## Abstract
-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+Using de-hazing, de-raining, and de-reflection methods to eliminate glare from a single image is challenging.
+In this study, we formulated sun glare removal as an image decomposition problem.
+We solved this problem by developing a single-image-based sun glare removal network, which can achieve accurate glare segmentation and removal with highquality visual perception.
+To enable end-to-end discriminative learning in our network, we synthesized multiple glare images according to the glare image formation model.
+In the synthesis procedure, we randomly set the sun rays to have diversified sizes, shapes, densities, and positions in the aforementioned model.
+To the best of our knowledge, this study is among the first to construct a large-scale sun glare image dataset comprising glare and glare-free image pairs of different license plates and the corresponding decomposed components of the images.

 ## Details
 We contribute **xxxxx** database, a large-scale sun glare image dataset, which has several appealing properties:

-- **xxxx** consists of 100k synthesized glare images, glare-free images, occlusion images, and foreground images.
+- **xxxx** consists of 87.5k synthesized glare images, glare-free images, occlusion images, and foreground images.

 - To simulate the catoptric behaviors of sunlight to synthesize glare images, each base masks could be classified into six subset: